 Released in 1999, The Hunley is based on the real-life H.L.
 Hunley and the sinking of USS Housatonic on February 17, 1864.
 The submersible fired a torpedo at Housatonic, making her the first ship to be sunk by a submarine.
 In doing so, however, Hunley was severely damaged and ended up sinking, as well.

-Sutherland plays Brig.
+Sutherland played Brig.
 Gen. P.G.T.
 Beauregard, a character based on the real-life American Civil War hero of the same name.
 As far as accolades go, The Hunley flew under the radar.
 It was somewhat average, earning praise for its battle scenes, but being less impressive as a historically accurate work.

 Path to War (2002)

 Another of Donald Sutherland’s television war movies was 2002’s Path to War.
 Unlike other Vietnam War films, this one took a unique approach, as it looked at the conflict through the eyes of US President Lyndon Johnson and the members of his cabinet.
 Sutherland took on the role of Clark Clifford, one of Johnson’s best-known political advisors.
-There were other famous actors cast in the movie, as wellincluding Michael Gambon and Alec Baldwin.
+There were other famous actors cast in the movie, as well, including Michael Gambon and Alec Baldwin.

 Path to War was well received.
 As the lead, Gambon’s occasionally criticized for how he portrayed the US President, especially as he paled in comparison to the supporting actors.
 Sutherland did a fantastic job with his character, winning a Golden Globe Award for it.